You’re looking for the best FREE Pinterest scheduler . . . if such a thing exists.

 Rich Pin Text vs. Manual Pin Title and Description

-If you have rich pins enabled, you may NOT want to fill in the “title” field when creating a pin.
-If you do, that title may replace your rich pin title.
+If you have rich pins enabled, you may not want to fill in the “title” field when creating a pin.
+If you do, that title will replace your rich pin title.
 But if you leave the title box blank, your rich pin title will appear as normal.

 You can and should still fill in the Description text when manually creating a